Generalized range of slow random walks on trees: Proof of the theorems

-The pattern of the proofs of each theorem is the following : we first prove two facts (an upper and a lower bound) about sum $ \sum_{k\geq 1}\Psi^{k}_{\cdot,\cdot}(F)$ with specific $F$ depending on the considered function $f^{n,k}(t_1,t_2, \cdots,t_k)$ and also slightly different wether we are looking for an upper or a lower bound.
-Then we use this two facts to prove that \eqref{Hypothese1}, \eqref{Hypothese2}, \eqref{Hypothese3} and \eqref{Hypothese4} are satisfied. \\ In these proof we use several time notation { $\varepsilon_b=\min(b+\un_{\{b=0\}},1-b)/13$ which was introduced in Proposition \ref{Prop1}.}
+The pattern of the proofs of each theorem is the following : we first prove two facts (an upper and a lower bound) about the sum $ \sum_{k\geq 1}\Psi^{k}_{\cdot,\cdot}(F)$ with specific $F$, depending on the considered function $f^{n,k}$ and on a slightly different version of the latter whether we are looking for an upper or a lower bound.
+Then we use this two facts to prove that \eqref{Hypothese1}, \eqref{Hypothese2}, \eqref{Hypothese3} and \eqref{Hypothese4} are satisfied. \\ In these proofs, we use several times the notation $\varepsilon_b=\min(b+\un_{\{b=0\}},1-b)/13$ which was introduced in Proposition \ref{Prop1}.

 \begin{proof}[Proof of Theorem \ref{thm1}] Recall that $f^{n,k}(t_1,t_2, \cdots,t_k)= \un_{\{t_k\geq(\log n)^{\alpha}\}}$, $\alpha\in(1,2)$ and see \eqref{RegularLine} for the definition of $\Hline{\lambda}{\lambda'}$.
-All along the proof we assume that $B,\delta>0$, $\varepsilon\in(0,\varepsilon_b)$, $n$ is large enough and $t\geq -B$.
+All along the proof, we assume that $B,\delta>0$, $\varepsilon\in(0,\varepsilon_b)$, $n$ is large enough and $t\geq -B$.
 Let us start with the proof of the following two facts:

 and for any $0\leq m\leq \log n$

 with $\bmlambda=ne^{-6(\log n)^{\alpha-1}}$ and recall $\underline{V}(x)=\min_{u \leq x} V(u)$.
 We first deal with the upper bound \eqref{Fact1TH1}.
 Recall $\ell_n=(\log n)^3$,